nickapopolis/MultiScreenGame/README.md

 one computer monitor (similar to how the Wii U is set up.)
 Each player connects to the PC lobby, and then start he game when ready.
 When the game starts, each player has a 3D view of the world on their own Android device, and a 2D shared view of the world from the PC.
 The ultimate goal of the game is to race in the maze to be the first to collect 3 stars hidden througout.
+Clients automatically detect the Lobby through the use of Bonjour ZeroConfig, and use RabbitMQ to communicate.
+All messaging is done with JSON serialization, so that it can be portable between client types.

 MSAndroidClient
 ===============